indah0503/Wi-Fi-Network-Stability-and-Performance-Monitoring-System/README.md

 This project uses **five ESP32 modules**, each equipped with a **built-in 18650 battery slot** for efficiency in both design time and cost.
 Each ESP32 is programmed to detect Wi-Fi network quality by scanning all available Access Points (APs) within range.
 The system identifies each AP using its **MAC Address**, allowing differentiation between multiple APs once the data is uploaded to the server.

-To calculate **Wi-Fi coverage area (signal coverage)**, an additional function is implemented in the ESP32 firmware based on the formula described in the *Theory* section of the report.

 ## Database Configuration